Annual Call for Proposals

 Reviewer overall score

-15. Why should we fund your project?
+18. Why should we fund your project?

 Overall impression

-What is the overall impression?
+What is your overall impression?

 Additional evaluation criteria for multi-year projects: